altai-ui/qui-max/vuepress-docs/docs/components/QForm.md

 ### error

-Put your custom content as a error.
+Put your custom content as an error.

 Examples: